bonimy/MushROMs/doc/SMB1 Level Format.md

 `34` | Warp zone command
 `35` | Toad or princess (depends on world)
 `36` | Undefined
-`37` | 2 Goombas seperated horizontally by 8 pixels (Y = 10)
+`37` | 2 Goombas separated horizontally by 8 pixels (Y = 10)
 `38` | 3 Goombas separated horizontally by 8 pixels (Y= 10)
-`39` | 2 Goombas seperated horizontally by 8 pixels (Y = 6)
+`39` | 2 Goombas separated horizontally by 8 pixels (Y = 6)
 `3A` | 3 Goombas separated horizontally by 8 pixels (Y= 6)
-`3B` | 2 Green Koopa Troopas seperated horizontally by 8 pixels (Y = 10)
+`3B` | 2 Green Koopa Troopas separated horizontally by 8 pixels (Y = 10)
 `3C` | 3 Green Koopa Troopas separated horizontally by 8 pixels (Y= 10)
-`3D` | 2 Green Koopa Troopas seperated horizontally by 8 pixels (Y = 6)
+`3D` | 2 Green Koopa Troopas separated horizontally by 8 pixels (Y = 6)
 `3E` | 3 Green Koopa Troopas separated horizontally by 8 pixels (Y= 6)
 `3F` | Undefined

 #### Area pointers
 Area pointers are special sprite commands that actually use three bytes to describe them instead of two.
-The game engine knows the sprite will be a 3 byte area pointer if the Y coordinat it read is `0x0E`.
+The game engine knows the sprite will be a 3 byte area pointer if the Y coordinate it reads is `0x0E`.
 Below is the format for area pointer sprite commands

 Byte 1 | Byte 2 | Byte 3
 --- | --- | ---
-`X X X X 1 1 1 0` | `P A A A A A A A` | `W W W S S S S`
+`X X X X 1 1 1 0` | `P A A A A A A A` | `W W W S S S S S`

 **X**: 4 bits determining the X-coordinate of the sprite relative to the current page (in 16 pixel increments).